AdityaRawEngg/Persistent-ToDo-List/README.md

 Task can be added, marked as completed and deleted.

-Once Task is added it is stored in local Storage and will not be deleted until the browser is closed
+Once Task is added it is stored in local Storage.

 onclicking check box task will be marked as completed.